New Westbound I-80 Yerba Buena Island Ramps Opened Saturday, October 22, 2016

 YBI I-80 EAST-SIDE RAMPS

-(See a YouTube video at the bottom of this page.)
+(See a YouTube videos of the construction and in service operation at the bottom of this page.)

 The Yerba Buena Island (YBI) I-80 East-Side Ramps project will open the new westbound I-80 on- and off-ramps that connect Yerba Buena Island and Treasure Island to the San Francisco-Oakland Bay Bridge.
 The project will improve traffic safety, geometric design, and traffic operations of the ramps.
 The total estimated project cost is currently $98.04 million.